maxtalwar/nft-analytics/README.rst

 Trades returns all the historical trades for a given collection on a given marketplace.
 Ask distributions generates a streamlit chart of the number of asks on various exchanges.
 Arbitarge opportunities searches for arbitrage opportunities across exchanges and displays them on the CLI.
+Ask concentration generates a streamlit chart of the number of asks listed on 1, 2, or 3 exchanges.
+Can give you a sense for how concentrated liquidity is per collection.

 Marketplace Name